THINKLab2020/carekit-hyperprotect-lab/ansible_setup/Ansible_Documentation.md

 Please follow the listed steps below to clone this repository, and successfully run the ansible playbook that configures the newly provisioned HPVS instance.
 - - - -

+# Prerequisites
+The only essential prerequisite required for this playbook to run is ansible.

+1. Install ansible version 2.9.6 using pip3
+	* pip3 install ansible==2.9.6
+		* Upon installation the playbook should be ready to be run.
+No other specific packages are required at this time.

 # Setup Steps
 1. Clone the repository on the local machine